 The U.N. has declared it to be a common, a form of socialistic ownership of the universe outside of earth’s atmosphere.
 Ironically, a communist dictatorship will probably be the first to contest this socialist treaty and establish parts of the moon as a national territory of China.

 The laws regulating space are outdated and unenforceable, and many actors – both private and national – will lay claim to real estate.
 Mining companies will likely claim ownership of asteroids when they start their operations, and Elon Musk will probably lay claim to regions of Mars if he lands there.
 What will the rules of spacesteading be?
 Who will enforce them?
 No-one knows.
-It’s presently all up in the air – or space – but with China’s aggression in recent years, chances are that we will soon know more about the future of law and property rights in the solar system.We value your comments!
-Please weigh in on our comment section below.
+It’s presently all up in the air – or space – but with China’s aggression in recent years, chances are that we will soon know more about the future of law and property rights in the solar system.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com